 "If you are depressed you are living in the past.
 If you are anxious you are living in the future.
 If you are at peace you are living in the present." -Lao Tzu

 Are you or someone you know battling depression?
-It can be heart wrenching and difficult to say the least.
-In this article my wish is to bring hope to a hopeless illness, and get those suffering back on their feet.
+It can be heart- wrenching and difficult to say the least.
+In this article, my wish is to bring hope to a hopeless illness and get those suffering back on their feet.

 What does it take?
 Many times it comes down to being in the present and re-training your busy mind to adopt a new way of thinking.
 This is no small feat!

 Be forewarned.
-I’m going to be straightforward with this, and no sugarcoating.
-The only way to cure depression is through hard work; taking the responsibility of health and well being into your own hands.
+I’m going to be straightforward with this and no sugarcoating.
+The only way to cure depression is through hard work; taking the responsibility of health and well-being into your own hands.

 Depression is very difficult.
 Why?
-In a strange way, depression causes physical pain and "feels" good all at the same time.
+In a strange way, depression causes physical pain and feels good all at the same time.
 Dwelling in sadness can be addictive.
 It triggers the release of some of the same chemicals associated with addictive drugs.
 Whether we realize it or not, negative emotions and old patterns feel safe.
 They are familiar.
 Getting out of depression will take determination and daily work, but not to fret; baby steps.
 You will need to build new pathways in your mind and stay off the old ones.
 Eventually the new pathways will be well worn and the old pathways forgotten.

-This also works for grief, and heartbreak.
+These suggestions also works for grief, and heartbreak.

 A note about suicidal thoughts: